Year 3

 Number

 Children will be very familiar with numbers that have 3 digits and will have experienced many opportunities to order, compare and show them in different ways using apparatus such as a tape measure, a 100 grid or money.
 Using their understanding of place value (how the value of each digit changes depending on its position in the number), children will be able to partition (break and make) numbers in different ways e.g. 234 = 200 and 30 and 4; 100 and 100 and 20 and 10 and 4; or 200 and 20 and 14.
 They will develop a secure understanding of numbers up to 1000 and will count beyond it in 1s, 10s and 100s.
 They will use this counting to help find 10 or 100 more than any given number.
+Children will be introduced to numbers with one decimal place and will count up and down in tenths; share groups of objects or shapes into tenths and represent these in pictures and using hands-on resources.
+Children will count forwards and backwards from 0 in steps of 4, 8, 50 and 100 and link this to multiplication and division.
+They will also count in 3s to help maintain their fluency from Year 2.

 Children will continue to develop their mental calculation skills to add and subtract combinations of three-digit numbers e.g. 248 +/- 8; 319 +/- 40; 428 +/- 200.
 They will develop their range of strategies using jottings (sketches and notes to help them remember the steps) and number lines to help them understand how each calculation works.
 Children will share their methods with others to help them see which work best, are quickest and most accurate.
 Children will understand the importance of estimation when calculating to see if their answer is reasonable or not.
 They will recall their multiplication and division facts for 3, 4 and 8x tables and be supported to see the links between the 2, 4 and 8x tables.
 They explore patterns and rules for the times tables they learn and will use pictures and objects to support their understanding.
 They will also learn that multiplication can be done in any order e.g. 3 x 4 x 2 = 2 x 3 x 4.
+Children will be introduced to more formal methods of recording addition and subtraction, including column methods.
+They will use hands-on resources to secure their understanding of these methods.
+This will be applied to numbers up to three digits.
+Children who become very adept at these calculations will be stretched through problems such as those involving missing numbers so that they know when, if and why they need to use these methods.

 Children will develop their understanding of multiplication and division and apply their times table knowledge to multiply 2-digit by 1-digit numbers using the skills of partitioning (breaking and making numbers).
 For example, 43 x 5 can also be thought of as 40 x 5 and 3 x 5 or (4 x 5 x 10) + (3 x 5).
 They will move from informal methods of calculating multiplication and division to formal written methods i.e. short column multiplication and be supported by using hands-on resources.